devoshen/travel-experts-2.0/README.md

 - device tested: dektop, iphone (gallery overflows screen, need to adjust css img on narrow screen)
 - browser tested: FireFox, Chrome
 - pushed to GitHub
+- gallery external URL opens a new tab but if clicked on another link the first tab with link instead of creating another new tab
-- submitted hours after Jul 12th 8pm deadline
+- submitted within a week after the Jul 12th 8pm deadline

 ## Attributes: